sbischoff-ai/pygase/docs/api/pygase.client.md

 Connection(self, server_address, closed=False)
 ```

-Initialization of a *Connection* will open a connection to a BossFight GameService
+Initialization of a *Connection* will open a connection to a BossFight Server
 with the specified *server_address* as a tuple containing the IP-adress as a string and the
 port as an int.
 Check the *connection_status* attribute to get the status of the Connection as
 a *ConnectionStatus* attribute.